 - Electrolysis of Water Experiment. (n.d.).
 Retrieved from Education.com: https://www.education.com/science-fair/article/water-electrolysis/

-Sanchay is a last third year high school student.
-He had been a former classmate of Madhur Sorout.
-Like Madhur, he also loves cricket.
+Sanchay is a last second year high school student (Grade 11).
+He had been a former classmate of Madhur Sorout, the founder.
 He has a passion in science and his main fascination lies in Chemistry, Astronomy, Technology and Physics.
 He also loves to listen to music in his free time and he also likes to play decent cricket.